elias-koch/elias-koch.github.io/_pages/about.md

 Welcome!
 I'm a 1st year Doctoral Candidate at the [Research Training Group DYNAMICS](https://www.sowi.hu-berlin.de/en/dynamics), which is jointly organised by the [Hertie School](https://www.hertie-school.org/en/) and [Humboldt-University Berlin](https://www.hu-berlin.de/en/).
 At the Hertie School, I'm affiliated with the Research Project on "Election Forecasts for the German Federal Election 2025" as a Research Associate.

-My research focusses on party politics and political behaviour in established democracies, engaging with work on public opinion.
+My research focusses on party competition and political behaviour in established democracies, engaging with work on public opinion.
 In my dissertation project, which is supervised by [Prof. Dr. Simon Munzert](https://simonmunzert.com/) and [Prof. Dr. Heike Klüver](https://www.heike-kluever.com/), I study the behavioural and attitudinal consequences of election polling.
 Methodologically, I specialise in econometric and experimental research designs and in techniques for quantitative text analysis.

 Before starting my PhD, I received a BA and an MA in Social Science from [Humboldt-University Berlin](https://www.hu-berlin.de/en/) and visited [King's College London](https://www.kcl.ac.uk/) for studies abroad.